|Division||Social Sciences Division|

-Miriam Greenberg is associate professor of Sociology at the University of California Santa Cruz.
-Her research interests include a range of areas related to, and at the intersections of, urban studies, cultural studies, and the study of place, space, and the environment.
+Miriam Greenberg is Professor of Sociology at the University of California Santa Cruz.
+Her research links urban studies, cultural studies, and the study of place, space, politics, and the environment.
 She holds a PhD in Sociology from the City University of New York Graduate Center, and is the author of Branding New York: How a City in Crisis was Sold to the World (Routledge, 2008), and Crisis Cities: Disaster and Redevelopment in New York and New Orleans (Oxford, 2014).
 Since 2013, she has been directing the Critical Sustainabilites project, which can be found at: https://critical-sustainabilities.ucsc.edu/

 Honors, Awards and Grants